 I repeated this several times but there was no answer.
 I tried as best I could to explain to Annelise the situation.

-More bombs exploded, closer this time.
+More bombs exploded; closer this time, shaking the building.
 Several children began to cry.
 Annelise snuggled even closer.
 Mothers were trying to comfort their frightened children.

 The big guns fell silent.
 We waited for the all clear signal.
 It was almost 11 o’clock when it sounded, and everyone began to exit the shelter.
 I felt a sense of relief to be outside and away from the dark shelter.

-There was black smoke south of Marktplaz where most of the bombs had hit.
+There was black smoke south of Marktplatz where most of the bombs had hit.
 I could hear the sirens of emergency vehicles in that area of the city.

-I walked past the Stiftskirche heading up ? strauss towards Konigstrauss.
+I walked past the Stiftskirche and headed towards Konigstrauss.
 There was Grandfather’s store, in a brick and mortar building that was century’s old.
 I pushed open the glass door; it swung shut behind me.

 “Grandfather!
 Grandfather?”
 I shouted.